Customer Privacy6 min

 Why it matters

-Customers and business partners place a great deal of trust in dormakaba as a premium partner for access and security solutions. dormakaba takes the protection of data and information very seriously.
+Customers and business partners place a great deal of trust in dormakaba as a premium partner for safe, smart and seamless access and security solutions. dormakaba takes the protection of data and information very seriously.
 Abuse and misuse of data and information can lead to major tangible and intangible damage due to, for example, relevant information being unavailable, rendered unusable or incorrect, or – in the worst-case scenario – made available or accessible to a malicious third party.

 - Operating and business data